tobib92/SEEFLEX/README.md

 ## Data

+The data folder contains the following files:
-The corpus data in its raw format consists of 1979 ```xml```-files containing the individual student texts.
+- The ```xml```-files containing the individual student texts.
 The corpus files each contain a TEI Header and mark-up that was deleveloped using the P5 Guidelines of the Text Encoding Initiative (TEI) (TEI Consortium, 2021).
-Detailed information on the mark-up can be found in the data README file.
+- The meta-data including all variables and test scores.
+- The output from the feature extraction (Neumann and Evert, 2021) using the features derived from register theory in Neumann (2014).

 ## Code